Tired of Traditional Jobs, More Turn to Getaway Car Driving

 These include driving tax accountants fleeing onsite audits, office workers who want to escape team-building exercises, sous chefs, and many more.

 “Before I got into the getaway field I was in the pet food business and the pressure was unbelievable,” says Tom Williston of Denver.
-“Your average dog and cat has gotten far more particular and that takes its toll.”
+“Your average dog and cat has gotten far more particular about what they eat and that takes its toll.”

-He quit in 2020 to drive cars that help people get away from term-life insurance salespeople.
-“I haven’t missed a kids ballgame in two years,” he says “My blood pressure has gone down ten points, and I’m thinking of taking mandolin lessons.”
+He quit last year to drive cars that help people get away from term-life insurance salespeople.
+“I haven’t missed my kids’ ballgames since I started,” he says “Plus my blood pressure has gone down ten points, and I’m thinking of taking mandolin lessons.”

-Manick says that over 16,000 positions have opened in the past two years.
+Manick says that over 60,000 positions have opened in the past year.

-“We expect that number to double in the next two,” she says, “as people start talking to each other about the 2024 elections.”
+“We expect that number to double in the by the end of this year,” she says, “especially as people start talking to each other about the 2024 elections.”